 I never forgot that song, and from that day on I was on a mission to find the album that featured that song and add it to my meager but growing music collection.
 However, this was long before the days of iTunes, Spotify, YouTube, or Pandora, and I did not have internet access at home in order to look up information about Peter’s discography, so I didn’t have many tools to help me find this song.
 But I do not give up easily!!
 I did not hear that song again until more than a year later at Christmastime in 1997.
 When I wrote out my Christmas Wish List to give to my father that year, one of the items I wrote down was “The Peter Gabriel album that has the song Digging In the Dirt“.
 LOL…As long as my father knew what I meant when he read it.
 And my father did find the correct album (Us) and bought it for me for Christmas that year, along with a few other of Peter Gabriel’s albums.
 Once I began listening to his albums, I was utterly hooked on his music and became an instant super-fan.

 Then back in 2005, I had the honor and pleasure of chatting with his longtime bassist Tony Levin!!
-This was way back in the day when MySpace was in its infancy, and I was logged in one evening and searching through celebrity music artist profiles on MySpace in order to find songs to use for my own MySpace page.
-I happened to come across Tony Levin’s new MySpace page that he had recently started up.
+I happened to come across Tony’s public fan page in the early days of online social media.
 I didn’t know who Tony was at first, but his name sounded very familiar to me.
 After a few minutes, it hit me that he was one of Peter’s musicians.
 So I sent him a quick message and told him,

 “Hey, I know who you are!
 You perform with Peter Gabriel!!
 You were the one he was referring to when he shouted out on stage, ‘Mr. Tony Levin, shaking his tree!‘ at the Secret World Live show!!
 I’ve been a big fan of Peter’s music for a long time, and he’s one of my top favorite music artists.“